 - Financial statements and account numbers.

 Freedman also suggests having a small stash of cash at hand.
 If the electricity is out, credit cards won't work for purchases.

-Donna Childs, a former reinsurance industry executive, was living within sight of the World Trade Center when the towers collapsed Sept.
-11, 2001.
+Donna Childs, a former insurance executive, was living within sight of the World Trade Center in New York when the twin towers collapsed in 2001.
 Hers was the only residential neighborhood evacuated, and she was kept out of her home for a couple of months.

-Because of her business background, Childs already had all her personal and business documents scanned in and stored online remotely when she had to flee with just an overnight bag.
+Because of her business background, Childs already had all her personal and business documents scanned and stored online when she had to flee with just an overnight bag.

 At a time like that, "you shouldn't be thinking about documents, you should be thinking about safety," says Childs, who later wrote the book "Prepare for the Worst, Plan for the Best: Disaster Preparedness and Recovery for Small Businesses."

 Neither Freedman nor Childs recommends using bank safety-deposit boxes to store key documents.
 They suggest that a bank could be destroyed or inaccessible after a disaster.

 Instead, Freedman uses a portable hard drive with his computer so he can grab it and go.